 Refer to the IRD website for more information on how fringe benefit tax is applied and calculated.

 If you would like further information on whether FBT is payable in your situation and how this is calculated just give us a call.

 GST is a tax on the supply of goods and services in New Zealand by a registered person on any taxable activity they carry out.
-The rate for GST is 15% although it can be zero-rated for exports.
+The rate for GST is 15% although zero-rating will most likely apply for exports and land transactions.

 Certain supplies of goods and services are 'exempt supplies' and exempt from GST.
 These include:

 GST registration is required if the annual turnover of the business for a 12-month period exceeds or is expected to exceed $60,000.

 GST returns can be filed monthly, bi-monthly or six monthly.
 There are certain requirements for who must file monthly returns and who can file six monthly returns.

 There are three methods of accounting for GST:

 If your turnover exceeds $2,000,000 pa you cannot use the Payments basis option.